-Get Your Child Ready For The 2018 PSLE With TLL
+Get Your Child Ready For Term 3 With TLL

-Achieving success at the PSLE begins with ensuring your child have the right support and guidance.
+Achieving success begins with ensuring your child have the right support and guidance.

-At The Learning Lab, we have carefully designed a systematic plan that takes into consideration your child’s learning needs and helps him or her to build up a steady momentum in order to peak at the PSLE.
+At The Learning Lab, we have carefully designed programmes that take into consideration your child’s learning needs .

-Registration for our Term 2 - 2018 classes is ongoing.
-We'd like to partner with you this year to help your child achieve excellence at the PSLE.
+Registration for our Term 3 - 2018 classes is ongoing.
+We'd like to partner with you this year to help your child achieve academic excellence.